panjoel4/ML-MineralMapping-Hyperspectral/README.md

 These mineral maps taken from the MSc Thesis of Mr. Rifat Noor and can be downloaded [here](http://essay.utwente.nl/83451/).

-I am currently working on taking this idea into an article and use a bigger dataset (Drill Core Scan Data from Geological Survey of Sweden)
+I am currently working on taking this idea into an article and use a bigger dataset (Drill Core Scan Data from Geological Survey of Sweden).